ingresso-group/slate/source/includes/_events.md

 `avail_details` | A list of the prices in this price band and when they are available.

 The **avail details** indicate which prices we have seen and when they are expected to be available.
 If the `req_avail_details_with_perfs` parameter was included  then the availability details will include information on what performances where available with that price.

 Attribute | Description
 --------- | -----------
 `avail_currency` | The price [currency](#currency-object).
-`available_dates` | `first_yyyymmdd` and `last_yyyymmdd` for the range.
+`available_dates` | `first_yyyymmdd` and `last_yyyymmdd` for the range, and year_YYYY includes a bitmask for each month of the year (if, for example, the `jan_bitmask` is 1959 (i.e. "11110100111") this means there is availability on the following days of the month only: 1,2,3,6,8,9,10,11).
-`available_weekdays_bitmask` | The days of the week where we have seen availability.
+`available_weekdays_bitmask` | The days of the week where we have seen availability - see the example in the [bitmask fields](#bitmask-fields) explanation.
-`valid_quantities` | An array of available quantities we have seen for this price band.
 `seatprice` | The per-ticket face value.
 `surcharge` | The per-ticket booking fee.
+`valid_quantities` | An array of available quantities we have seen for this price band.